open-source-labs/Reactime/readme.md

 After successfully installing the chrome extension, you can test Reactime functionalities in the demo repositories below.

 - <a href="http://reactime-demo1.us-east-1.elasticbeanstalk.com/">Calculator</a>
-- <a href="http://reactime-demo2.us-east-1.elasticbeanstalk.com/"> Bitcoin Price Index</a>
+- <a href="http://reactime-demo2.us-east-1.elasticbeanstalk.com/">Bitcoin Price Index</a>

 ## Installing